PatrykFlama/UWr/Sem2/AI/Lista 1.5/README.md

 ### a) without stops
 To solve this variant we can use iterative deepening.\
 In main loop we iterate by _depth_ and we run **DLS** for every player and save all last visited nodes (those with depth _depth_).
 We compare them and determine if there exists any node, which every player has acces to in depth _depth_ <=> in _depth_ moves.
 If we didn't find any, we continue iteration.\
-To determine that there is no solution we can se _max depth_ to for example &n^2&, to ensure that there is no cycles that could help to solve the problem.
+To determine that there is no solution we can se _max depth_ to for example &n^2&, to ensure that there is no cycles that could help to solve the problem (that would be kin of a brute force method).\
+Another, a bit less brutal way, would be to find the longest cycle in the graph and determine from it the maximal steps (for egzample $c*[longest cycle]$).

 ### b) players can wait in a node
 Firstly we look for node, which can be accessed by everyone (it exists, as graph is connected).\